johnwck/my_da_ds_work/my_projects_github_pages/association_rule_mining_network_analysis_procurement/README.md

 <br>
 <br>

-Similarly, the Association Rule Mining can also indicate presence of irregularities with the support of the antecedent-consequent pair as follows:
+Similarly, the Association Rule Mining can also indicate presence of irregularities with the support of the antecedent-consequent pair by requestor as follows:

 <img src='association_ideal_actual.png' height="350">
 <br>